vishalchovatiya/Linux-System-Programming/GNU Build System : Autotools .md

 Hello World !
 $
 ```
-- At this stage, there are lot of other files are generated as follows :
+- At this stage, there are lot of other files are generated as follows.

-        - `Makefile.in`, `config.h.in`, `config*` : expected configuration templates
+- `Makefile.in`, `config.h.in`, `config*` : expected configuration templates.
-        - `aclocal.m4` : definitions for third-party macros used in `configure.ac`
+- `aclocal.m4` : definitions for third-party macros used in `configure.ac`.
-        - `depcomp`, `install-sh`, `missing` : auxiliary tools used during the build
+- `depcomp`, `install-sh`, `missing` : auxiliary tools used during the build .
-        - `autom4te.cache/` : Autotools cache files
+- `autom4te.cache/` : Autotools cache files.

 ### How Autotool Works